Sponsorships For Voluntary Carbon Offset

 Deforestation generates about 20 percent of greenhouse gasses, which contribute to global warming and climate change.
 Deforestation also cripples our planet’s ability to filter carbon dioxide from our air.
 Destroying these carbon sinks also threatens entire watersheds, endangered species and endangered cultures around the world.

 Energy conservation, renewable energy and sustainable agriculture are all part of the solution, but we need proven carbon capture strategies to help restore balance to our atmosphere.
 We need forests more than ever.

-We are asking corporations that are committed to conservation, sustainability, climate change, wildlife conservation and/or poverty alleviation to step to the plate to save the greater Kilimanjaro ecosystem.
-It’s an investment that can impact your bottom line for years in many ways.
+We are asking corporations that are committed to conservation, sustainability, climate change, wildlife conservation and/or poverty alleviation to help.
+It’s an investment that can impact your brand and bottom line.

 Our partners in East Africa have developed some very impressive plans to help save the vanishing wildlife, communities and landscapes, while developing several jobs for men and women.
 We’re developing some permanent and powerful sponsorship opportunities for the corporate leaders who join us.

 Africa’s tropical belt is one of the most threatened ecosystems in the world.
 Millions of people across the continent have already been displaced due to drought, famine and conflict.
 Desertification has already taken its toll in northern regions and its creeping southward because of resource-hungry humans and climate change.
 The humanitarian crisis is adding to the environmental crisis.

 To address these challenges, we are developing our first projects in Tanzania and Kenya now.
 We are working in collaboration with several local NGOs, including Mellowswan Foundation Africa-Tanzania, EnviCulture, Earth Keepers Centre, Youth Link, Megabridge Foundation and others.
 The scope of projects now includes most of East Africa, including Burundi, Rwanda and Uganda.